SimonWpt/CouchDocs/tags-reference/call.md

 ## Links

-- An exemplar tutorial on using functions as well as examples in [official forum post.](https://www.couchcms.com/forum/viewtopic.php?f=8&t=11368&start=10#p30174)
+- An exemplar tutorial on using functions as well as examples are in [this post](https://www.couchcms.com/forum/viewtopic.php?f=8&t=11368&start=10#p30174)
-- Invoking anonymous functions in Conditional Fields as explained in tutorial in [official forum post.](https://www.couchcms.com/forum/viewtopic.php?f=5&t=11512)
+- Invoking anonymous functions in Conditional Fields is explained in tutorial in [this topic](https://www.couchcms.com/forum/viewtopic.php?f=5&t=11512)